Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

-where $r_p$ is the aspect ratio of the fiber.
-We simulate a shear flow by varying the Reynolds number in the range \ $1\leq Re\leq10$, the fiber bending rigidity in the range $0.005\leq \tilde{B} \leq0.2$, the roughness height in the range $.005\leq \epsilon_r\leq0.1$, the dimensionless shear rate in the range $1\leq \dot\Gamma\leq1000$, and the aspect ratio in the range $10\leq AR \leq 16$.
-Note that as $\tilde{B}$ increases, fiber becomes more rigid.
-The volume fraction depends on the aspect ratio of the fiber with a maximum of 0.5 for the less slender fibers.
-All the cases considered in the present work are reported in table \ref{tab:my-table}.
+We simulate a shear flow by varying the fiber bending rigidity in the range $0.005\leq \tilde{B} \leq0.2$, the dimensionless roughness height in the range $0.005\leq \epsilon_r\leq0.10$, the dimensionless shear rate in the range $1\leq \dot\Gamma\leq1000$, and the aspect ratio in the range $10 \leq AR \leq 16$.
+Note that the lower (higher) $\tilde{B}$ value corresponds to flexible (rigid) fibers.
+The range of parameters explored in the present work are summarized in table \ref{tab:my-table}.